MayaSekhon/DevOps-Zero-to-Hero-Tutorial/README.md

 - `git push` - pushes your local commits to an upstream shared repository such as GitHub
 - `git pull` - pulls the latest commits from the upstream shared repository

+`.gitignore` - file listing paths to ignore, one per line, can be set globally in your home directory or in the root top level directory of the repository

 #### Example

 ```